Vertex Bounds in Triangulated $d$-Manifolds and an Application to 4-Manifold Complexity: Sufficient conditions in even dimensions

 Take a path from $v$ to $v'$ in $R_v$, and remove it from $R$.
 If $w'$ appears after $w$ in $S$, then insert this path into $S$ immediately after $w$.
 Similarly, if $w'$ appears before $w$, then insert the path in reverse order immediately after $w'$.
 Then every newly inserted node has a neighbour both before and after it in $S$, and we still have $\crit(S)=2$.
 Moreover, the path is always inserted immediately after a node which was not the last node in the sequence, and no nodes are inserted before $v_1$ or after $v_2$.
 Repeating this process until there are no remaining nodes in $R$, we obtain our desired sequence and the statement follows. \end{proof}

 \begin{lemma} Let $\Gamma$ be a connected graph, and $\Sigma$ a 2-connected component of $\Gamma$ containing only one cut node $v$.
-Then in any node sequence $S$ containing all nodes of $\Gamma$ exactly once, at least one node of $V(\Sigma) \setminus \{v\}$ is a critical point. \end{lemma} \begin{proof} Let $v$ be the cut node contained in $\Sigma$.
-Since $\Sigma$ contains no other cut nodes, removing $v$ must disconnect $\Sigma$ from the rest of $\Gamma$.
+Then in any node sequence $S$ containing all nodes of $\Gamma$ exactly once, at least one node of $V(\Sigma) \setminus \{v\}$ is a critical point. \end{lemma} \begin{proof} Since $\Sigma$ contains no other cut nodes, removing $v$ must disconnect $\Sigma$ from the rest of $\Gamma$.
 In particular, every node of $V(\Sigma) \setminus \{v\}$ has all of its neighbours in $\Sigma$.
 We know $\Gamma$ must have more than one node since it contains $\Sigma$, and by \Cref{rmk:2-connected-comp-has-2-nodes} $\Sigma$ has at least two nodes.

 Let $w$ and $w'$ be the first and last nodes of $V(\Sigma) \setminus \{v\}$, respectively, in the order they appear in $S$.
 Naturally, since $w \leq w'$ in $S$, either $v<w'$ or $v>w$ must hold.
 If $v < w'$, then $w'$ must be a sink, since all of its possible neighbours appear before it in the ordering.
 Similarly, if $v > w$ then $w$ must be a source.
 Altogether, for every possible position of $v$ in the order, at least one of $w$ and $w'$ must be critical. \end{proof}